Preparing Leaders of Tomorrow

-- Top 5: UNT is one of state’s Top 5 universities for the total number of degrees awarded annually, with more than 9,500 degrees awarded in 2016-17.
-UNT has awarded more than 275,000 degrees in its history so far.
+- Top 5: UNT is one of state’s Top 5 universities for the total number of degrees awarded annually, with more than 9,500 degrees awarded in 2017-18.
+UNT has awarded almost 300,000 degrees in its history so far.

 - 1st in DFW: UNT consistently leads the Dallas-Fort Worth area and ranks among the state’s top universities for the number of doctoral degrees it awards annually.